cmdenault/Education/README.md

     - imputing any NaN values
     - finalizing the clean data sets

-  You can find the file that preforms this preperation, named:
-  The clean data files for the training and test splits are in the clean_data folder, named: education_clean_train.csv & education_clean_test.csv
+  You can find the file that preforms this preperation, named: data_preparation.ipynb The clean data files for the training and test splits are in the clean_data folder, named: education_clean_train.csv & education_clean_test.csv

 ~